-There are three types of Packages you can opt for while planning a Safari tour to Masai Mara, these are broken into: luxury, midrange and budget type of Safari packages.
+There are three types of Packages you can opt for while planning a Safari tour to Masai Mara, these are broken into luxury, mid-range, and budget-type Safari packages.

 Luxury Safari Package

-With a luxury type of package, you enjoy a Safari holiday to Masai Mara with accommodation in top luxury Safari lodges within the Park ranging for $250-$500 per person for a night on full board.
-The luxury package also comes with guaranteed full time transportation in a 4×4 Safari Jeep/ land Cruiser throughout your Safari
+With a luxury type of package, you enjoy a Safari holiday to Masai Mara with accommodation in top luxury Safari lodges within the Park ranging from $300-$500 per person for a night on full board.
+The luxury package also comes with guaranteed full-time transportation in a 4×4 Safari Jeep/ land Cruiser throughout your Safari

 Mid range Safari Package

-A Mid range Safari package to Masai Mara offers you an experience to the wilderness of Masai Mara National reserve with accommodation in moderate lodges within the the Park Ranging from $180-$210 per Person for a night on full board.
-With the mid range package you also get transportation throughout the Safari in a 4×4 Safari Van
+A Mid-range Safari package to Masai Mara offers you an experience of the wilderness of Masai Mara National reserve with accommodation in moderate lodges within the Park Ranging from $180-$250 Per Person for a night on full board.
+With the mid-range package, you also get transportation throughout the Safari in a 4×4 Safari Van